 Recently, I subscribed to a sleep program that would run for 8 weeks.
 This program aims to monitor my sleeping habits on a weekly basis and suggests ways to improve my sleep.
 I will blog about my sleeping progress within these 8 weeks and list down a few tips for sleeping better that I learned along the way.

-As you’ve probably already know, I’ve been suffering from sleeping disorders since way before due to my very random sleeping schedules.
-I’ve been working on a shifting schedule for the longest time, and just recently changed to a very normal and steady shift.
+As you’ve probably already know, I’ve been suffering from sleeping disorders since way before.
+I have also been working on a shifting schedule for the longest time, that didn’t help my situation at all.

 Last year, my doctor told me to quit working on graveyard shifts because it’s badly affecting my health.
-However, I put this off for about a year or so because I’ve been suffering from a rollercoaster of emotions, and ended up in a huge decision that I’m very glad I made.
+However, I put this off for about a year or so because I’ve been suffering from a rollercoaster of emotions, where I ended up in a huge decision that I’m very glad I made at the end.
 After a year of “saving myself.”
-I finally had the time to push through with this program.
+I finally had the time to push through with this program since now that I’ve also changed to a very normal and steady working shift.

 Tools and apps I’m using to monitor my sleep are: